davidwolfpaw/macbook-setup/README.md

 - Login to Dropbox and get files
 - Login to Evernote and enable Web Clipper
 - Login to all active Slack teams
+- Make iTerm2 look pretty, like with Glacier theme from http://iterm2colorschemes.com/

 ### Sublime Text 3